Juneau County Salvation Army assistance programs.

 - Housing – There are three main components of the Juneau County Salvation Army, and they include emergency shelter, transitional, as well as permanent housing.

 - Food and Nutrition – When facing hunger, food pantries, referrals to SNAP food stamps, and other hunger prevention is arranged.
+Or even find information on free food banks in Wisconsin.

 - After school programs can give kids a place to go to do homework, get a free snack, and able to socialize with other kids.